ygboucherk/prima-pool-server/docs/protocol/churn.md

 - The client-side retry is the only safety net for the failed request.
 - Offline members rejoin on heartbeat; online members are immediately re-eligible.

 This is an accepted v0 limitation, deliberately deferred so negotiation v0 stays small.
-The first thing v1 must address is eviction + rebalance *without* full dissolution (see "Planned events").

 ## Design principles